Learning Multiple Defaults for Machine Learning Algorithms: Conclusions

 However, when fixing the metric, our results can readily be implemented in machine learning software as simple, hard-coded lists of parameters.
 These will require less knowledge of hyperparameter optimization from the users than current methods, and lead to faster results in many cases.

 In future work, we aim to incorporate multi-objective measures for determining the defaults.
-Trying first the defaults that are expected to run fast, might improve the anytime performance even further.
-Additionally, we aim to combine search spaces from various algorithms into one set of defaults.
+This includes, but is not limited to computational time, as focusing on defaults that are expected to run fast, might improve the anytime performance even further.

+In order to improve performance even more, models trained for a set of defaults can be ensembled.
 Finally, we aim to combine the sets of defaults with other hyperparameter optimization techniques, e.g., by using it to warm-start Bayesian Optimization procedures.
 Successfully combining these two paradigms might be the key to convincingly push forward the state-of-the-art for Automated Machine Learning.

 ~\\ {}\textbf{Acknowledgements.} We would like to thank Michael Hennebry for the discussion leading to the formulation of the `exact discretized' approach.
 Furthermore, we would like to thank Fabian Scheipl for constructive criticism of the manuscript.
+This work has been funded by the German Federal Ministry of Education and Research (BMBF) under Grant No. 01IS18036A.
+The authors of this work take full responsibilities for its content.